Idaho Power is committed to working with landowners during the environmental review process and during construction and maintenance of the line.

 Landowners have the right to restrict access to the easements.
 However, the easement allows Idaho Power employees to access the line as needed to operate and maintain the transmission line.
 Idaho Power has easement restrictions to ensure that a safe distance from the transmission line is always observed.

 For more information about rights-of-way, compensation and how Idaho Power works with landowners, view the Working with Landowners brochure (PDF, 736 KB).

 Idaho Power will work with landowners as much as possible in locating the facilities on the property to ensure the continued use of their land.

 Idaho Power will also work with farmers to reduce impacts to agriculture, such as coordinating the timing of construction to minimize short-term impacts.
 Over the long term, most agricultural activities can proceed with the transmission line in place.
-For more information about transmission lines and agriculture, view our Working with Your Agricultural Operation Brochure (PDF, 296 KB) and the Photo/Video Gallery.
+For more information about transmission lines and agriculture, view our Working with Your Agricultural Operation Brochure (PDF, 296 KB).